eric-haibin-lin/TCP-ChatRoom/README.md

 ChatRoom
 ========

-A server-client chatroom programme, for studying TCP.
+A multi-threaded chatroom programme, for studying TCP socket programming.